Syed-Humay0on/Obsidian/Readme.md

 If you're using Arch like me, you could simply install it from arch repository
 >`sudo pacman -S Obsidian`

-or even better, use Snap Installer to make sure you don't have to hastle through dependency hell
+Or even better, use Snap Installer to make sure you don't have to go through dependency hell

 >`sudo snap install obsidian --classic`